 It’s a journey I’ve been on ever since, one full of ups and downs.
 I’ve made so many mistakes and failed so many times, but in the process, I’ve also learned some really important lessons along the way.

-And those hard-fought, hard-won lessons are the same lessons I share in my new book Unstuffed, which is available in bookstores everywhere beginning today.
+And those hard-fought, hard-won lessons are the same lessons I share in my book Unstuffed, which is available in bookstores everywhere.

 Because here’s the thing–I’m not a decluttering expert or a professional organizer.
 I don’t have some crazy unattainable ideal of what our homes should be, or what our schedules should look like.
 I’m a mom, wife, daughter, friend, and business owner who is busy trying to juggle all the pieces of an often chaotic life.